bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Bytecode analyzers to detect changes in the build.

 ## Current Status
-As of September 6th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
+As of September 11th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
 All macros, and override inferrence are ported, meaning that we can compile all of core Mill, and even compile many integration test builds.

+In progress:
+- 🛠️ Check that bytecode analyzers work with Scala 3

 Done:
 - ✅ Discover macro